Disaster response

 Response in Carriacou Island, Grenada

-Telecommunication needs were identified in Carriacou Island, and TSF decided to focus on the affected community, providing internet connectivity through satellite means, thanks to which many families and individuals were able to reach their loved ones outside the island, relieving their psychological distress.
+Telecommunication needs were identified in Carriacou Island, and TSF decided to focus on the affected community by providing internet connectivity via satellite.
+Thias allowed many famillies and individuals to reconnect with their loved ones outside the island, alleviating psychological distress.

-TSF is focusing on the northeast corner of the island where the communications were totally cut but the hurricane.
+TSF foused on the northeast corner of the island where the communications were totally cut but the hurricane.
 The team provided emergency connectivity during several days in 4 identified locations to enable the local communities to contact their relatives on the main land or abroad.

 « I couldn’t contact my family yet since the hurricane.
 I tried to reach my sister in Canada but she didn’t reply.
 Then I called my other sister in Florida and she picked up the phone.
 She felt so relieved that I was alive and she will buy phone credit for me from remote.
 Thank you very much for the WiFi ! »